Caserta-Concepts/docker_eval/README.md

 $ docker build --tag=caserta_evaluation .
 $ docker run -p 8888:8888 caserta_evaluation
 ```
+Note:

-Note: when open the notebook, to get editing access, might need to left click the 'Not Trusted'(in the top-left corner) to turn into 'Trusted'
+1. When open the notebook, to get editing access, might need to left click the 'Not Trusted'(in the top-left corner) to turn into 'Trusted'

+2. When finished this test,

+      2.1. 'ctrl-C' twice to shut down the Jupiter and stop the docker container

-Note: when finished this test, clean up docker images:
+      2.2.
+Clean up docker images:
 ```buildoutcfg
 $ docker image rm -f caserta_evaluation
 ```